-It is our policy at Danes Hill School to control the risks to the health and safety of all those who enter our premises or may be affected by activities under our control.

-To achieve the effective implementation of this policy with regard to asbestos, the School will ensure that any risks arising in our premises are assessed and controlled.

-The risks will be assessed and documented.
+- 6.1 It is our policy at Danes Hill School to control the risks to the health and safety of all those who enter our premises or may be affected by activities under our control. - 6.2 To achieve the effective implementation of this policy with regard to asbestos, the School will ensure that any risks arising in our premises are assessed and controlled. - 6.3 The risks will be assessed and documented.
 Remedial action will be implemented where adequate control is not possible.
-The system of control will be reviewed at least every six months.

-The School will consider removal of ACMs that present a high risk and cannot be controlled by any other means.
+The system of control will be reviewed once a year - 6.4 The School will consider removal of ACMs that present a high risk and cannot be controlled by any other means.
 A specific asbestos management system for each building managed or occupied by the School will include a management plan for the control of ACMs in the building.
-The management plan will take into account the risk assessment and any relevant best practice guidelines.

-The School will ensure that all employees and contractors are aware of their legal responsibilities and duties as allocated by the management plan and for the management control of asbestos.
+The management plan will take into account the risk assessment and any relevant best practice guidelines. - 6.5 The School will ensure that all employees and contractors are aware of their legal responsibilities and duties as allocated by the management plan and for the management control of asbestos.